DavidBojan/PythonCourse/README.md

 # Python Course

-Hello, here you can find what I have learned in the python course.
+Hello, here you can find what I have learned in the python course with the IT Factory.